Jubatian/rrpge-spec/specs/vid_arch.rst

 typically a source cell has to be fetched in advance (without producing destination for it), so the shift register may be properly filled for the first output data.

+X expansion introduces an additional fractional bit in the source addressing logic, identifying the high or low half of the source cell to use after fetching it.
+In Shift mode the shift is applied to this expanded address, thus allowing shifting the source at (display) pixel granularity.
+Note that for this, 128 cells width with X expansion is not useful since only 6 whole cell address bits remain.
+Positioned sources likewise will expand to 2 - 256 cells wide of which the larger widths have no practical uses.